GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/logging.md

 setLoggingCallback (const std::function<void(int, const std::string &, const std::string &)> &logFunction);
 ```

+The logging callback function take 3 parameters about a message and in the case of `C` callbacks a pointer to user data.

+- **loglevel**: an integer describing the level of the message
+- **identifier**: a string that may contain information on the source of the log message and state/time information
+- **message**: the actual message to log

 In PyHELICS:

 ```python
 h.helicsFederateSetLoggingCallback(fed, logger, user_data)
 ```

-The callback take 3 parameters about a message and in the case of `C` callbacks a pointer to user data.

 - **fed**: the helics.HelicsFederate that is created with helics.helicsCreateValueFederate, helics.helicsCreateMessageFederate or helics.helicsCreateCombinationFederate
-- **logger**: a callback with signature void(int, const char _, const char _, void \*); the function arguments are loglevel, an identifier string, and a message string, and a pointer to user data
+- **logger**: a callback with signature void(int, const char _, const char _, void \*); the function arguments are loglevel, an identifier string, and a message string to log, and a pointer to user data
 - **user_data**: a pointer to user data that is passed to the function when executing

 ## Log Buffer